Estimating Causal Effects for Binary Outcomes Using Per-Decision Inverse Probability Weighting: Abstract

 \section{Abstract}

-Micro-randomized trials are commonly conducted for optimizing mobile health interventions such as push notifications for behavior change.
+{Micro-randomized trials are commonly conducted for optimizing mobile health interventions such as push notifications for behavior change.
 In analyzing such trials, causal excursion effects are often of primary interest, and their estimation typically involves inverse probability weighting (IPW).
-However, in a micro-randomized trial additional treatments can often occur during the time window over which an outcome is defined, and this can greatly inflate the variance of the causal effect estimator because IPW would involve a product of numerous weights.
-To reduce variance and improve estimation efficiency, we propose a new estimator using a modified version of IPW, which we call ``per-decision IPW''.
-It is applicable when the outcome is binary and can be expressed as the maximum of a series of sub-outcomes defined over sub-intervals of time.
-We establish the estimator's consistency and asymptotic normality.
-Through simulation studies and real data applications, we demonstrate substantial efficiency improvement of the proposed estimator over existing estimators (relative efficiency up to 1.45 and sample size savings up to 31\% in realistic settings).
-The new estimator can be used to improve the precision of primary and secondary analyses for micro-randomized trials with binary outcomes.
+However, in a micro-randomized trial, additional treatments can often occur during the time window over which an outcome is defined, and this can greatly inflate the variance of the causal effect estimator because IPW would involve a product of numerous weights.
+To reduce variance and improve estimation efficiency, we propose \readdBiostat{two new estimators} using a modified version of IPW, which we call ``per-decision IPW''. \readdBiostat{The second estimator further improves efficiency using the projection idea from the semiparametric efficiency theory.} These estimators are applicable when the outcome is binary and can be expressed as the maximum of a series of sub-outcomes defined over sub-intervals of time.
+We establish the estimators' consistency and asymptotic normality.
+Through simulation studies and real data applications, we demonstrate substantial efficiency improvement of the proposed estimator over existing estimators.
+The new estimators can be used to improve the precision of primary and secondary analyses for micro-randomized trials with binary outcomes.}